 - Enable each student to determine their own personal and professional strengths through critical reflection, with a view to identifying and pursuing a suitable career path within fashion

 This intensive two-year degree offers a unique opportunity to learn about the fashion industry from within.
 The unparalleled industry links inform the curriculum and the project briefs students are set and supported by visiting lecturers and industry guests that are leaders in their fields.
 The programme also includes a ‘Collaborative Industry Project’ module, which will allow students to work on an industry brief set by a partner company.
-Previous industry project partners include: Vogue, Louis Vuitton, Jaeger, Modus PR, Fenwick and GQ.
+Previous industry project partners include: Vogue, Louis Vuitton, Modus PR, Manolo Blahnik and GQ.

-The BA (Hons) Fashion Communications degree is a fast-track two year programme, allowing students to gain an equivalent degree to one achieved in three years elsewhere.
+The BA (Hons) Fashion Communication degree is a fast-track two year programme, allowing students to gain an equivalent degree to one achieved in three years elsewhere.
 This is made possible by restructuring the academic year to provide an additional term each summer; fitting in the same number of teaching weeks as a conventional three-year programme, but ensuring the work-load in any term is no greater.
 In summary, a two-year degree offers:

-- An intensive, fast track degree course offering as much academic content in two years as other institutions offer in three
+- An intensive, fast track degree course offering as much content in two years as other institutions offer in three

 - The opportunity to start working in the fashion industry one year earlier